trustbit/enterprise-rag-challenge/samples/_questions.md

 * name - only name of the company is expected as an answer.
 It must be exactly as the name of the company in a dataset
 * boolean - only `yes` or `no`

+Important!
+Each schema also allows `N/A` ("Not Applicable") as an answer.

 ## Questions